graalvm/vscode-extensions/micronaut/README.md

 ## Installation and Setup

-Install the Micronaut extension from the VS Code consolde by clicking on the Extensions icon in the Activity Bar (or invoke it with _Ctrl+Shift+X_).
+Install the Micronaut extension from the VS Code consolde by clicking on the "Extensions" icon in the Activity Bar (or invoke it with _Ctrl+Shift+X_).
 Search for "Micronaut" and install the package.
 Reload will be required.

 Note: The Micronaut extension also requires the [GraalVM Extension](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm), which provides support for editing and debugging polyglot programs running on GraalVM.
 Please install it the same way.

-When installed, the Micronaut extension might check whether there is a registered GraalVM instance and eventually request to download it or point to a local installation (see [GraalVM  Installation and Setup in VS Code](../graalvm/README.md#installation-and-setup)).
+When installed, the Micronaut extension might check whether there is a registered GraalVM instance, and eventually request to download it or point to a local installation (see [GraalVM  Installation and Setup in VS Code](../graalvm/README.md#installation-and-setup)).

-Upon the installaiton, the Micronaut Tools Page window opens which provides you with shortcuts to create a new Micronaut project, or open an exisiting one; to build a native image of a Micronaut project; to acquaint you with available features and redirect to the documentation available.
+Upon installaiton, the Micronaut Tools Page window opens, which provides you with shortcuts to:
+- create a new Micronaut project or open an exisiting one
+- build a native executable of a Micronaut project
+- acquaint you with available features
+- redirect you to the documentation available

 ![Micronaut Tools Page](images/micronaut_tools_page.png)

 ## Features

 The Micronaut extension provides:
-* Micronaut project creation wizard
+* the Micronaut project creation wizard
-* Micronaut CLI installation
+* installation of Micronaut CLI
-* Editing and debugging Micronaut projects capabilities
+* editing and debugging capabilities for Micronaut projects
-* Building Micronaut projects ahead-of-time into native images with GraalVM
+* the ability to build Micronaut projects ahead-of-time into native images with GraalVM

 ### Micronaut VS Code Commands

-To start going, invoke the Micronaut commands from the View > Command Palette (Command Palette can be also opened by pressing F1, or _Ctrl+Shift+P_ hot keys combination for Linux and _Command+Shift+P_ for macOS):
+To begin, invoke the Micronaut commands from the View > Command Palette (Command Palette can be also opened by pressing F1, or the _Ctrl+Shift+P_ hot keys combination for Linux, and _Command+Shift+P_ for macOS):

 ![Micronaut VS Code Commands](images/micronaut-vs-code-commands.png)

 The following commands are available for Micronaut project development:

-* `Micronaut: Show Micronaut Tools Page`: Show the Micronaut Tools Page
+* `Micronaut: Show Micronaut Tools Page` - show the Micronaut Tools Page
-* `Micronaut: Create Micronaut Project`: Create a Micronaut project based on https://micronaut.io/launch
+* `Micronaut: Create Micronaut Project` - create a Micronaut project based on https://micronaut.io/launch
-* `Micronaut: Build ...`: Build a Micronaut project with the user selected goal/target
+* `Micronaut: Build ...` - build a Micronaut project with the user-selected goal/target
-* `Micronaut: Build Native Image`: Build a native image of a Micronaut project
+* `Micronaut: Build Native Image` - build a native executable of a Micronaut project

 ### Extension Settings

 This extension contributes the following settings:
-* __micronaut.home__ - The optional path to the Micronaut CLI installation.
+* __micronaut.home__ - the optional path to the Micronaut CLI installation
-* __micronaut.showWelcomePage__ - Show the Micronaut Tools Page on extension activation.
+* __micronaut.showWelcomePage__ - show the Micronaut Tools Page on extension activation

 ## Create Micronaut Project

 The Create Micronaut Project command in VS Code supports generating Micronaut applications, CLI applications, and other types of applications that a regular Micronaut Launch application does.
-The wizard prompts to:
+The wizard prompts users to:

   * pick the application type
   * pick the Micronaut version